Famous footballers who worked jobs you didn’t expect

 After all, there are only so many punditry roles within the media.

 But retirement is just one side of the story.
-Some modern day professionals still have to juggle two jobs at once, while others had humble beginnings before they hit the big time.
+Some modern-day professionals still have to juggle two jobs at once, while others had humble beginnings before they hit the big time.
 It’s important to have something to fall back on, as my teacher used to say.

 Whether before, during or after their careers, the players we worship on a Saturday afternoon’s bread and butter is sometimes earned away from the beautiful game.

-In the meantime, here’s Squawka’s pick of footballers that you probably didn’t know could turn their hand to a field that isn’t covered in grass and painted with white lines.
+So, here’s Squawka’s pick of footballers that you probably didn’t know could turn their hand to a field that isn’t covered in grass and painted with white lines.